 Often a better approach would involve the creation of a very specially designed Irrevocable Trust, which I sometimes call a “House Trust ”.
 This trust is different from the more common “Living Trust”, and is designed to preserve home sales proceeds in the Trust, while also permitting qualification for government subsidies to help with the cost of care.
 It only works where the Trustee and all beneficiaries are 100% trustworthy and are prepared to put mother’s interests first.

-By this approach, your mother’s home would first be transferred into this ‘House Trust’, and only then would it be sold.
+By this approach, your mother’s home would first be transferred into this ‘House Trust’ (more properly called a “Medi-Cal Asset Protection Trust”, or “MAPT“), and only then would it be sold.
 The Trustee would then distribute funds periodically to the trust beneficiaries, who would then – in turn– use them to help with mother’s expenses.
 Because of its special features, this trust:

 (1) would permit the sale of the home in order to raise cash for her care;

 (2) would not undermine her eligibility for subsidies under either the Veterans Pension Program or the Medi-Cal LTC program, as the sales proceeds would then officially be “owned” by the Trustee;

 (3) would permit the Trustee to indirectly use the sales proceeds to help pay for mom’s care expenses, by authorizing periodic distributions only to the trusted beneficiaries (i.e., mom’s children), who would then, in turn, “gratuitously” use them to help pay for mother’s expenses to the extent of her need, after taking into account any available government benefits.
 Essentially, they would make gifts to the providers of mom’s care, and may need to file simple Gift Tax Returns each year;